tbates/tbates.github.io/_posts/2001-06-20-container-Examples-organized.markdown

 -->

 ### Modeling different types of Data correctly
-* Raw data
+* ✓ Raw data: supported in `umxRAM` and all twin Models
-* Weighted least squares
+* ✓ Weighted least squares: supported in `umxRAM` and all twin Models
-* Polychoric correlations
+* ✓ Polychoric correlations: `umx_polychoric` and `umxHetCor`
-* Continuous variables
+* ✓ Continuous variables: supported in `umxRAM` and all twin Models
-* Ordinal variables
+* ✓ Ordinal variables: supported in `umxRAM` and all twin Models
-* Joint ordinal & continuous variables
+* ✓ Joint ordinal & continuous variables: supported in `umxRAM` and all twin Models

 ### Modeling predictors, effects, definition variables, weights, missingness correctly
 * Extracting means, covariances, and thresholds
 * Definition variables
 <!-- * Fixed & random effects -->
-* Sample weights
+* ✓ Sample weights: handled in `umxACE` and other twin models
 <!-- * Missing data -->
 <!-- * Missing at random -->
 <!-- * Non-ignorable missingness -->